james0w-klein5q/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially worse performance.
 It's better to write clear, simple code first and optimize only when profiling identifies specific bottlenecks.

+# 2023-12-08
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By organizing your tasks in this way, you can focus on one thing at a time and avoid feeling overwhelmed.

+Next, use tools and resources to help manage your workflow.
+For example, using version control systems like Git can help keep your code organized and easy to track changes.
+Additionally, utilizing task management tools like Trello or Asana can keep you on track with deadlines and milestones.
+These tools can also help collaborate with team members more effectively.
+ - 来自Assistant AI